Visitor Etiquette

 When to Visit

 Open daily 7:50 AM–7:00 PM (Thursday until 10:00 PM for extended evening hours; Saturday and Sunday from 8:15 AM).
 Free admission; timed entry tickets are strongly recommended during peak season (April–September) via notredamedeparis.fr.
+Free slots are released a couple of days in advance and go quickly for morning windows, so book as soon as the date opens rather than the night before.
 The Crown of Thorns relic is displayed on the first Friday of each month during a special afternoon ceremony.
 Early morning (before 9:00 AM) offers the best combination of soft light through the rose windows and minimal crowds.
 Allow 1–2 hours for the interior and exterior combined.
 The reconstruction has added new visitor management, so security queues can form quickly during summer — arriving at opening avoids most waiting.

 Admission and Costs